If you are a U.S. citizen or lawful permanent resident, visit our family immigration page for information about petitioning for your relatives.

 Iraqis and Syrians

 - P-2 Direct Access Program is on hold.
-You can not apply or bring your family to the U.S. under the special USRAP I-130 program.
-You can still apply for family immigration through the regular I-130 process.
+You cannot apply or bring your family to the U.S. under the special USRAP I-130 program.

 Parents of minors in Central America